Matthew 5: KJV

 John 15:20

-The apostles Paul shared a list of the many persecutions he faced, but he concluded by saying it was worth it so that he could no the fellowship of Christ’s sufferings.
+The apostle Paul shared a list of the many persecutions he faced, but he concluded by saying it was worth it so that he could know the fellowship of Christ’s sufferings.
 (Phil 3:10) In our moments of suffering at the hands of our persecutors, we can realize through our own experience the sufferings of Jesus.

-Like Paul, or Corrie, on the other side of our persecution, our testimony can be a great witness to the power of God.
-Like Stephen, our persuectors can even come to Christ by the witness we share through persecution.
+Like Paul, or like Corrie Ten Boom, our testimony can be a great witness to the power of God, when we reach the other side of persecution.
+Like Stephen, it is possible that our very persecutors may accept Christ by witnessing our response to their persecution.
 (Acts 7:59, 9:5)

-Just because someone rejects the gospel today does not mean they will reject it tommorrow.
-Just because someone does not believe today, does not mean they will not believe tommorrow.
+Just because someone rejects the gospel today does not mean they will reject it tomorrow.
+Just because someone does not believe today, does not mean they will not believe tomorrow.
 On the cross, the thief by Jesus side was mocking him.
-But only moment later he repented and was promised life eternal by Christ.
-He saw something in Jesus suffering that caused him to repent.
-When the love of God abounds in our hearts, even during the midst of persecution, it can open the eyes of our neighbors.
+But only moments later he repented and then he was promised life eternal by Christ.
+The dying thief saw something in the suffering of Jesus that caused him to repent.
+That is a witness to us that, when the love of God abounds in our hearts, even during the midst of persecution, it can open the eyes of our neighbors.

 Do not be overcome by evil, but overcome evil with good.